 Michaela Gasseling

-Michaela faced a life-threatening brain tumor with severe symptoms just days after giving birth.
-Her complex surgery and swift recovery defied everyone's expectations.
+Michaela faced a life-threatening brain tumor, but her complex surgery and swift recovery defied everyone's expectations.

 Michaela Gasseling and her husband raise cattle and crops on a homestead in western Nebraska with their four young children.
 In 2020, when she was pregnant with her youngest daughter, Michaela started having headaches, balance issues and then she lost hearing in her left ear.
 Initially, she brushed them off as side effects of being days away from delivery — but instead of getting better after having the baby, Michaela’s symptoms got much worse.
 Bad enough for her husband, Matthew, to rush her to the emergency room.